JetBrains/intellij-community/README.md

 ### Building the IntelliJ Application Source Code
 To build IntelliJ IDEA Community Edition from source, choose **Build | Build Project** from the main menu.

-To build installation packages, run the `installers.cmd` command in `<IDEA_HOME>` directory. `installers.cmd` will work on both Windows and Unix systems.
+To build installation packages, run the `installers.cmd` command in the `<IDEA_HOME>` directory. `installers.cmd` will work on both Windows and Unix systems.

-Options to build installers are passed as system properties to `installers.cmd` command.
+Options to build installers are passed as system properties to the `installers.cmd` command.
 You may find the list of available properties in [BuildOptions.kt](platform/build-scripts/src/org/jetbrains/intellij/build/BuildOptions.kt)

 Examples (`./` should be added only for Linux/macOS):